filecoin-project/filecoin-docs/docs/storage-provider/README.md

 ---
-title: Provide storage
+title: Storage provider
-description: Storage Provider in the Filecoin network are in charge of storing, providing content and issuing new blocks.
+description: Storage providers in the Filecoin network are in charge of storing, providing content and issuing new blocks.
 ---

-# Provide storage
+# Storage provider

-Welcome to the Filecoin documentation for **Storage Providers**.
+{{ $frontmatter.description }} Content in this section will help you to:

 :::tip Looking for Lotus?
 Lotus documentation has moved to [lotus.filecoin.io](https://lotus.filecoin.io)
 :::

-{{ $frontmatter.description }} Content in this section will help you to:

 - Understand [how providing storage works](how-providing-works.md) and what different types of providers exist.
 - Learn how storage providers get [rewards](storage-provider-rewards.md) when doing their job properly, but also [slashed](slashing.md) when they are unable to honor deals they have made.